Affordable and Biblical Healthcare

 How We Handle Preventative Care

-Since SM does not include preventative care, initially I was concerned with the costs of well visits, immunizations, etc. for our family.
+Since SM does not include preventative care, initially I was concerned with the costs of well-visits, immunizations, etc. for our family.
 However, when we did the math and realized how much we were saving on premiums, out-of-pocket costs, etc. we still came out ahead.
 It was easy to put the money we would be paying for those things toward well-care.
 Most practitioners will automatically give us a discount for paying cash as a self-pay patient.
 I did run into trouble with our pediatrician’s office at the beginning, who did not understand the self-pay model at all, however, that just prompted us to find a new doctor.
 I am thrilled we did!
 We actually found a faith-based family medical center that does not accept traditional insurance!
 They are a direct care model and it is wonderful.
 Truly a Godsend!
 They spend so much time with you, never under an hour, and treat you as a whole person, not just an insurance number.
 Since they do not work with insurance companies they can spend the time with you that they want, and their goal is to actually keep you from visiting so much!
 They aim to keep you healthy.

 The direct care model works by having us pay a monthly membership fee to the doctor’s office and then all of our appointments during the month are included, plus blood draws and other procedures.
 It is an AMAZING model and we are thrilled to have one in our area.
 Plus, they are faith-based which is even better!

 For times when we have had to run to a doctor off-hours (urgent care) or even an ER visit, we always receive a discount for paying cash.
-Often it can be 75-90% It blows my mind why anyone would have traditional insurance when you can save so much more with a Christian healthcare sharing plan, plus knowing that our money is only ever used in ways that agree with our ethics and morals is so important.
+Often it can be 75-90% It blows my mind why anyone would have health insurance when you can save so much more with a Christian healthcare sharing plan, plus knowing that our money is only ever used in ways that agree with our ethics and morals is so important.

 If you choose Samaritan Ministries, my family would GREATLY appreciate you putting down in your membership form that The DeBeus family referred you.
 We can earn referral credits for our future needs!
 Thank you so much!